 In October 2021, we issued Carvana eight tranches of warrants, comprised of three tranches of "short-term warrants" and five tranches of "long-term warrants," with the opportunity to purchase a maximum of 7.2 million shares of Class A common stock.

-As of September 30, 2023, we determined the remaining unvested short-term warrants were probable of vesting.
+As of September 30, 2023 March 31, 2024, we determined the remaining unvested short-term warrants were probable of vesting.
 Under that scenario, it is not a possible outcome for the long-term warrants to also vest, so they are considered not probable of vesting.
-We recognized warrant compensation expense related to these equity-classified warrants based on progress toward completing the integrated automobile insurance solution for Carvana's online buying platform, or the Integrated Platform, and policies originating through the Integrated Platform.
-All of these warrants are out-of-the-money and therefore have no intrinsic value as of September 30, 2023.
+We recognized warrant compensation expense related to these equity-classified warrants based on progress toward completing policies originating through the integrated automobile insurance solution for Carvana's online buying platform, or the Integrated Platform, and policies originating through the Integrated Platform.
+All of these warrants are out-of-the-money and therefore have no intrinsic value as of September 30, 2023 March 31, 2024.

-The following table displays warrant compensation expense recorded in the condensed consolidated statements of operations and comprehensive loss:
+The following table displays We recognized warrant compensation expense of \$2.8 million and \$4.4 million for the three months ended March 31, 2024 and 2023, respectively.
+Warrant compensation expense is recorded in other insurance expense in the condensed consolidated statements of operations and comprehensive loss: